bala-sundari14/bala-sundari14/README.md

 ## 🎯 Career Objective

-> A dedicated and enthusiastic fresher seeking a challenging position in a reputable organization where I can utilize my skills and knowledge to contribute to the company’s success, while continuously learning and growing professionally.
+> A passionate data science student with hands-on knowledge in machine learning and data analysis.
+Aiming to apply skills to solve real-world problems and contribute to meaningful projects in a forward-thinking company.

 ---